-All Highways England information will be managed and used ethically to protect individuals and their legal rights and build trust not just in what we do but how we do it.
+All National Highways information will be managed and used ethically to protect individuals and their legal rights and build trust not just in what we do but how we do it.

-Highways England wants to be an organisation that is trusted by the public, our stakeholders and ourselves.
+National Highways wants to be an organisation that is trusted by the public, our stakeholders and ourselves.

 To achieve this, we will manage and use our data according to our company values.